henryhedges/henryhedges_hilton_code_assessment/README.md

 ```

-### Assignment 1
+## Assignment 1

 The index.html file will need to be loaded in your browser.

 After navigating to henryhedges_hilton_code_assessment, you can do this by:

-A) Navigating to Assessment_1/index.html file in Finder or your filesystem and opening it in Chrome.
+### Navigating to Assessment_1/index.html file in Finder or your filesystem and opening it in Chrome.

 OR

-B) in your Terminal:
+### In your Terminal:
 ```
 cd Assessment_1
 ```

-Then if you are on a mac:
-- print your directory with ```pwd```and copy the results.
-That result and add it to this command.
+Print your directory with ```pwd```and copy the results.

+Then if you are on a mac, add that result and add it to this command.
 ```
 open -a "Google Chrome" [[[[ your pwd result ]]]]/index.html
 ```
+If you are not on a mac, open Chrome and paste into the url bar.

 Assumptions and code considerations are listed in Assessment_1/Assumptions.md

-### Assessment 2
+## Assessment 2

-Naviate to the Assesment_2 folder.
+Navigate to the Assesment_2 folder.

 Then:
 ```
   npm i
   npm start